-About this One Pan Crispy Smashed Potatoes Recipe
+About this One Pan Potato Recipe

-How to Make Smashed Potatoes
+How to Make Potatoes

 How to Make Pan Gravy

-Be sure to make a quick pan gravy from the crispy bits on the bottom of your pan.
+Be sure to make a quick pan gravy from the bits on the bottom of your pan.
 The pan gravy can be poured over the potatoes or served on the side for dipping.
 Almost like Canadian poutine, minus the cheese curds.

-Once the pan gravy begins to thicken, strain the gravy and serve it on the side of the potatoes.
+Once the pan gravy begins to thicken, strain the gravy with a mesh strainer and serve it on the side of the potatoes.
 This step takes this entire recipe to the next level.
+This recipe makes 4 servings.
+Please see below for nutritional information.

 One Pan Crispy Smashed Potatoes – Healthyish Foods